edexter/population-genetics/genetic_diversity/Practical_exercise_calculating_genetic_diversity.md

 - **S**: Number of segregating (polymorphic) sites - the simplest measure of variation
 - **π (pi)**: Nucleotide diversity - average pairwise differences between sequences

-We'll be working with a VCF (Variant Call Format) file containing SNP data from multiple samples of the bacterium *Pasteuria ramosa* collected from the wild.
+We'll be working with a VCF (Variant Call Format) file containing SNP data from multiple samples of the bacterium *Pasteuria ramosa* collected from a pond population.

 **Note about our organism:** *Pasteuria ramosa* is a haploid bacterium, meaning each cell has only one copy of each gene.
 When we calculate diversity statistics, we're measuring variation across the population, not within individuals.